CCI-Tools/cate/docs/source/user_manual/um_app.rst

    :width: 1024px
    :align: center

-   Cate UI on Desktop
+   Cate App on Desktop

-In order to uninstall the Cate UI from the machine, launch Cate and it can be removed via `Settings`:
+In order to uninstall the Cate App from the machine, launch Cate and it can be removed via `Settings`:

 .. _ui_uninstall: